palomachain/faucet/README.md

-# Terra Testnet Faucet
+# Paloma Testnet Faucet

-Paloma Testnet Faucet is a client tool that allows anyone to easily request a nominal amount of Terra or Luna assets for testing purposes.
+Paloma Testnet Faucet is a client tool that allows anyone to easily request a nominal amount of Paloma GRAINs and Paloma assets for testing purposes.
 This app needs to be deployed on a Paloma testnet full node.

 **WARNING**: Tokens recieved over the faucet are not real assets and have no market value.